 At this early stage, it is not clear which of these strategies will ultimately prove to be the better one.
-In 2016, globally insurers writing cyber insurance ran average combined ratios of Over 75%15 for Cyber.
-It remains to be seen whether this apparent level of profitability is sufficient to compensate insurers for the risks being run, and it may well be it does not.
+In 2016, globally insurers writing cyber insurance ran average combined ratios of 76.6% for Cyber (compared to say 50% for US Windstorm/Earthquake Risk).
+It remains to be seen whether this level of profitability is sufficient to compensate insurers for the risks being run, and it may well be it does not.

-Conversely, all insurers (pioneer or otherwise) are finding they are exposed to Cyber losses: (1) "through the back door" - through more standard property and casualty insurance, as organisations they insure look to recoup cyber losses wherever they can; and (2) "through the front door" - through vulnerabilities in their own data and technology systems.
+Conversely, all insurers (pioneer or otherwise) are finding they are exposed to Cyber losses:

+- (1) "through the back door" through more standard property and casualty insurance, as organisations they insure look to recoup cyber losses wherever they can; and - (2) "through the front door" through vulnerabilities in their own data and technology systems.
 It remains to be seen which insurers will ultimately prove to be the most resilient to cyber risk?